Appearance

 };

-To configure a token holder, call the token() function obtained from the Alette Signal core plugin, and pass a token provider to the .from() token holder builder method:
+To configure a token holder, call the token() function obtained from the Alette Signal access control plugin, and pass a token provider to the .from() token holder builder method:

 ts